Yumpu/YumpuJavaSDK/README.md

 ## Introduction

 What is Java SDK?
-To make it simple, SDK deifines a set of functions wich developers can use to perform requests and rececive data from the REST API.
+To make it simple, SDK deifines a set of functions wich developers can use to perform requests and receive data from the REST API.

 Common characteristics of Yumpu REST API resources are as follows: